Wheesung: 2011–2016: YMC Entertainment

-2017–present: Realslow Company and new stage name
+2017–2025: Realslow Company, new stage name and final projects

 In 2017, Wheesung parted ways with YMC Entertainment after his contract with the agency came to an end.
-He set up an independent label called Realslow Company, and he will now be promoting under the stage name Realslow.
+He set up an independent label called Realslow Company, and announced that he will now be promoting under the stage name Realslow.

-Realslow is a stage name used by Wheesung when he was an underground singer.
+Realslow was a stage name used by Wheesung when he was an underground singer.
 Wheesung gained attention in the early 2000s as an underground musician before he debuted in 2002.
 The name references his love and passion for R&B music, which still struggles to have much popularity in Korea.
 Through this new name and label, Wheesung aims to return to his roots and produce some soulful R&B music.

+Personal life

+Military service

+On November 7, 2011, he enlisted for mandatory military service.
+He served 21 months of active service after completing five-week of basic training course at a boot camp in Nonsan, South Chungcheong Province.